longevityframework/longevity/manual/repo/repo-api.md

 <div class = "blue-side-bar">

-There are two kinds of persistent refs: [[Assoc associations]] and [[longevity.subdomain.root.KeyVal key values]]. we plan to integrate these two types more in the future.
+There are two kinds of persistent refs: associations and key values. we plan to integrate these two types more in the future.
 In particular, it should be easier to embed a key value of another aggregate in an entity, in place of embedding an association.

 </div>